-The Airport's investments are composed entirely of a balance in the Kent County External Investment Pool, managed by the county treasurer.
-Investments underlying the County External Investment Pool consist primarily of short-term certificates of deposit, which are carried at cost plus accrued interest, and U.S. Treasurys and agencies, which are carried at fair value.
+The Authority's investments are composed entirely of a balance in the Kent County External Investment Pool, managed by the County Treasurer.
+Investments underlying the County External Investment Pool consist primarily of short-term certificates of deposit, which are carried at cost plus accrued interest, and U.S. Treasury securities and agencies, which are carried at fair value.
 Investment income earned as a result of cash pooling is allocated to participating governments.
 Positions in external investment pools are not required to be categorized within the fair value hierarchy and are classified as cash equivalents.